 nopass option for Bob, so he’ll need to provide a password every time that he connects.
 This is probably a good idea!

-Now, back on your local machine use SFTP or SCP to get a local copy of the
+Now we need to test the VPN.
+Disconnect from the server.
+Back on your local machine use SFTP or SCP to get a local copy of the

 .ovpn file from the server.